petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 with each iteration typically involving a small number of changes.
 In general, the more iterations, the better the product.

-But it's only possible to do many iterations if cycle time can be shortened.
+But it's only possible to do many iterations if cycle times can be shortened.
 In the old waterfall style,
 full cycle times were on the order of months or even years.
 Large batches of work were thrown over the wall between